Also in Coming into hospital:

 We have lots of toys and activities supervised by our play staff but a special toy (eg a well-loved teddy or blanket) can help your child to settle in.

-Please see our information about your child's personal medication.
 If your child is on any medication please bring it to the hospital with you so we can continue your child's treatment.
 Please hand any medication to the nurse admitting your child.